ownchoice/bug-vs-code-prettier-eslint/README.md

 `[2021-11-25 12:17:44.403] [renderer1] [error] [Extension Host] prettier-eslint [ERROR]: There was trouble creating the ESLint CLIEngine.`

 It only happens in this project and I don't know how to dig deeper in the extension logs, I have no information about the bug to work with.
-And since Prettier and ESLint work fine from the console, the problem's source seems to be the extension.
+And since both Prettier and ESLint work fine from the console, the problem's source seems to be the extension.

 Deleting `node_modules` and `yarn.lock` didn't fix it.
 Neither did restarting VS Code or my PC.

 **To Reproduce**

 Steps to reproduce the behavior:
 1. [Download this repository](https://github.com/ownchoice/bug-vs-code-prettier-eslint).
 2. Run `yarn install`
 3. Run `yarn run lint`
 4. Run `yarn run format:check`
 5. Open the project in VS Code.
-4. Open any `.tsx` file (like `pages/index.tsx`) in the editor and wait for the linting to appears.
+4. Open any `.tsx` file (like `pages/index.tsx`) in the editor and wait for the linting to appear.
 5. Errors should be highlighted now.
-6. Try to fix it the `Format document` command in VS Code (Shift+Alt+F).
+6. Try to fix it with the `Format document` command in VS Code (Shift+Alt+F).
 7. The Prettier ESLint extension fails.

 **Expected behavior**